christopherreay/thisEqualsThat_frontEnd/README.md

 ### The presentation pipeline
 About 3000 lines of (well written) javascript code provide a series of tools for building interactive user interfaces based on the meta data included in the blueprints.
 There is a *lot* of scope for building any kind of data presentation tools####.
 The pipeline has Classes for managing interaction with the Architect, which are pretty generic; and currently has some simple, but effective sets of tools for visualising fields; interacting with field values; and visualising the output of calculations as animated SVG's.
 Basically, it lets users play around and dynamically generate infographics.

+#### Extensibility
+The pipeline is designed to be pluggable, extensible, etc. all the buzz words.
+Basically the project caters for coder/designers looking to create novel ways of presenting and interacting with data, so that they in turn can cater for individuals and organisations engaged in social informatics, who can in turn empower social groups, community organisations, political discourse, news publishers, manufacturers, etc.